espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/using_package_managers.md

 For this session we will prepare an example to perform the next steps in a pipeline.

-- We will use the next FITS file
+- We will use the next FITS file.
-- We will load this FITS file
+- We will load this FITS file.
-- We will print a few plots with different filters
+- We will print a few plots with different filters.
-- We will apply flagging to the data
-- Finnally we will apply a cleannig to the data
+- We will compose a grid of these plots.

 Libraries that we will need: